 In 2016, I decided to study the problem of why efforts to transform large organizations fall short or fail even more deeply than I had in the past, to understand it better and perhaps identify new ideas and potential solutions.
 Based on work I did in 2011, I knew the true source of the problem was related to two branches of the social sciences: economics and political science.
 Instead of relying on contemporary works, I went back in time and read numerous social science books and papers from the late 19th and early 20th century to look for clues.
 That was around the time Scientific Management (later known as industrial engineering, the forerunner to TMS and LM) emerged, and which also ran into the same problem that TMS and LM have.

 Going back in time proved to be a fruitful activity that filled in numerous details and answered many questions.
-The result was a series of three research papers that: 1) reveal fundamental errors in understanding made from the start of Lean (and Scientific Management before that), 2) significantly advances the understanding of why efforts to transform large organizations (and medium and small ones as well) fall short or fail completely — since the inception of progressive management over 100 years ago, and 3) identify potential solutions for people to experiment with.
+The result was a series of four research papers that: 1) reveal fundamental errors in understanding made from the start of Lean (and Scientific Management before that), 2) significantly advances the understanding of why efforts to transform large organizations (and medium and small ones as well) fall short or fail completely — since the inception of progressive management over 100 years ago, and 3) identify potential solutions for people to experiment with.

-The three research papers have been collected into a new book: The Triumph of Classical Management Over Lean Management: How Tradition Prevails and What to Do About It.
+The research papers have been collected into a new book: The Triumph of Classical Management Over Lean Management: How Tradition Prevails and What to Do About It.

 The research findings can be simply stated as follows: Lean must be led by an organization’s top leaders.
 However, there exist numerous social and economic rules that disallow leaders from leading (or learning) Lean (Chapter 1).
 This results in a contradiction whose resolution is impossible under typical conditions, but which can advance to improbable under atypical conditions (which are identified in Chapters 2 and 3).
 Thus, the Lean transformation problem has now been either been fully solved, or is very close to finally being solved.